 To the next Goofy cartoon: The Olympic Champ

 Release Date: April 13, 1932

-Stars: Clarabelle Cow, Horace Horsecollar, Mickey Mouse, Minnie Mouse, Peg Leg Pete
+Stars: Clarabelle Cow, Horace Horsecollar, Mickey Mouse, Minnie Mouse, Pete

-‘Barnyard Olympics’ is a brilliant gag cartoon: it’s fast, consistent and exciting, and without doubt one of Mickey’s finest.
+‘Barnyard Olympics’ was inspired by the upcoming Summer Olympics in Los Angeles in 1932.
+It’s a brilliant gag cartoon: it’s fast, consistent and exciting, and without doubt one of Mickey’s finest.
 It immediately starts with an excellent gag when a spectator suddenly discovers he’s being filmed and waves at ‘the camera’.